Stones Unhallowed (Working title of the third book)

 Doorstopper: The original title of the second book was going to be The Book of Endless (or Infinite) Pages, until Brandon's editor pointed out that the title might be a bit on the nose for a 1001-page book.
 As it happens, this second book—which was eventually named Words Of Radiance—apparently clocks in at 1088.
 Any longer, it would have been unpublishable.

-Easy Logistics: Soulcasters can virtually eliminate an army's need for supplies, as they literally create food, wood, buildings, and other such things out of thin air.
-This makes them every bit as strategically important as Shardblades, and the king's tax on the use of his Soulcasters is Elokhar's main income source.
+Easy Logistics: Soulcasters can virtually eliminate an army's need for supplies, as they create food, wood, buildings, and other such things out of thin air.
+Considering that much of Roshar lacks the topsoil necessary for growing large quantities of food, this makes them every bit as strategically important as Shardblades, and the king's tax on the use of his Soulcasters is Elokhar's main income source.

 It is strongly suggested that there is a Voidbringer minion connected to each of the Ten Essences, though so far we have only seen thunderclasts (massive, vaguely dog-shaped beasts of animate stone, connected to stone) and Midnight Essence (animate smoke inside a weasel-like skin with sharp teeth and claws, connected to smoke).